Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A pre-workout energy drink has high caffeine levels.
 A 250ml can of energy drink contains about 80-100mg of caffeine, depending on the brand.

-Pre-workout supplements also have a high dose of caffeine, around 150-300mg per serving [1].
+Now, pre-workout supplements also have a high dose of caffeine, around 150-300mg per serving which is equivalent to three cups of coffee as per WebMD [1].

 “In general, caffeine will begin to affect the body if there are more than 15 milligrams per liter (mg/L) in the blood.
 A concentration of 80 to 100 mg/L can be fatal.”